tanmaysingha/SDBNetV2/README.md

 # SDBNetV2: Short-term Dense Bottleneck Network for Real-time Semantic Segmentation
 This is an official site for SDBNetV2 model.
 Currently, the model predictions and supplimentary materials are uploaded.
-Upon the acceptance of the paper, this repository will be updated.
+To access the published paper, please click the following link: https://www.sciencedirect.com/science/article/pii/S1077314223001753

 ## Datasets
 For this research work, we used six different datasets for outdoor and indoor scene analysis.